 Quackgrass, Don't Call Me Crabgrass

-by Alec McClennan, on April 15, 2022
+by Alec McClennan, on April 11, 2024

 Quackgrass is a weedy grass that probably gets its feelings hurt every time someone refers to it as Crabgrass.
 Crabgrass gets all the glory.
 It's understandable to confuse Quackgrass for Crabgrass, as they have some similar characteristics.
 Both have a coarse leaf blade and are light green in color, causing them to look different than the rest of the lawn.
 See Quackgrass below.

 If you see something that looks like Crabgrass in the early Spring in the Midwest, you can be almost 100% sure that it isn't true Crabgrass.
-Old Fashioned Tall Fescue is another grass that commonly is confused with Crabgrass.
+Old Fashioned Tall Fescue is another grass that is commonly confused with Crabgrass.

-Who cares if you have Crabgrass, Tall Fescue or Quackgrass you ask?
-It's still unattractive and you'd rather not have it, right?
+Who cares if you have Crabgrass, Tall Fescue, or Quackgrass you ask?
+It's still unattractive, and you'd rather not have it, right?
 Well, if you don't know what type of grass you're dealing with, it's difficult to know how to eliminate it.
-For example, let's imagine you see Quackgrass in your lawn and assume its Crabgrass, You might decide to apply a natural pre-emergent Crabgrass product, or worse, a chemical Crabgrass pre-emergent to get rid of it.
+For example, let's imagine you see Quackgrass in your lawn and assume its Crabgrass, you might decide to apply a natural pre-emergent Crabgrass product, or worse, a chemical Crabgrass pre-emergent to get rid of it.
 This will not get rid of the Quackgrass and you will have potentially used a chemical for no reason.
 Nobody wins in this situation.

 What Exactly is Crabgrass?